-- Train: SACE tool (from Andalusian Autonomous Community) and Renfe
+Train: SACE tool (from Andalusian Autonomous Community) and RENFE

-- Motorbike: SACE

-- Bus: SACE

-- Car: DEFRA.
+Motorbike: SACE Bus: SACE Car: DEFRA.

-2.3.8 Emissions from leased assets (downstream)
+2.3.8 Leased assets (downstream)

 This category includes the emissions associated with the operation of assets owned by REE and leased to third parties, whose impact has not already been considered in the scope 1 and 2 inventory.